What is the first idea that comes to mind when you hear the word Tantra?

 After completing our 10-day Tantra Massage Therapist Training students learn how to produce energetic effects and even the energy orgasm within themselves, without a partner.
 So even Tantra Massage is a tantric practice that can be practiced alone with the right training.

 The best and most recommended way to learn Tantra is through the direct approach of attending workshops and retreats with an accomplished teacher.
 This isn’t a selling tactic or marketing ploy.
-In fact, there are numerous benefits to learning Tantra in person, in the presence of a teacher who can verify correct practice, that simply cannot be gained through a virtual learning platform or by reading a book.
+In fact, there are numerous benefits to learning Tantra in the presence of a teacher who can verify correct practice that simply cannot be guaranteed through pre-recorded videos or by reading a book.

-If a Tantra retreat is designed with authenticity and real tantric knowledge, and practice is indeed at the basis of the curriculum, then successful transmission can only be done as tradition dictated – from teacher to disciple.
-This spiritual transmission and energy transfer cannot be accomplished in an online classroom or via a prerecorded video.
-And while books can be a great supplementary resource on the spiritual path, the true tantric texts were written in a codified language to preserve the power and secrecy of the teachings.
-This makes the direct and in-person teaching environment the only way for the true knowledge to be shared properly with aspirants.
+If a Tantra retreat is designed with authenticity and real tantric knowledge, and practice is indeed at the basis of the curriculum, then successful transmission can only be done as tradition dictated – directly from a teacher to disciple.

 At Somananda Tantra School we do not offer retreats or courses that include sex or explicit sexuality of any kind.
 We design each course and retreat to foster a deep internal experience, a spiritual awakening, an arousal of curiosity, and a transformational journey unique to each individual participant.
 It is our goal to bring long-established, and oftentimes forgotten, spiritual teachings from an Indian and Tibetan heritage out of obscurity in a pure, authentic, and accessible way.